kosmas12/xmusic/README.md

 Xbox:
 A will toggle pause.
 B will rerun the program if in the file picker, will exit to file picker if playing a song.

+# How to compile

+For Linux, Xbox (nxdk) and Windows (32 bit and 64 bit), there are available Makefiles which allow you to easily compile XMusic.
+Just make sure to have the required dependencies (SDL2, SDL2_mixer, SDL2_ttf and SDL2_image) installed on your compiler's default search path.

+For Linux:
+`make`

+For Xbox:
+`make -f Makefile.nxdk` (Also requires setting the correct NXDK_DIR if it isn't there already)

+For Windows:
+`make -f MakefileWin32` for 32 bit
+`make -f MakefileWin64` for 64 bit

+Windows also requires that you pack all the DLL files in the same directory as XMusic.exe